-Key Executive Officers Salaries % Bonus % Other Benefits % Total %
+Key Management Personnel Salaries % Bonus % Other Benefits % Total %

-Below S\$250,000
+Below \$\$250,000

-Lee Wee Beng 86 14 100
+Lee Wee Beng 76 - 24 100

-Choo Wai Leong 83 7 10 100
+Choo Wai Leong 77 - 23 100

-The total remuneration paid to the top two key management personnel (who are not Directors or Managing Director) for FY2019 are disclosed in bands.
+The total remuneration paid to the top two key management personnel (who are not Directors or the Managing Director) for FY2020 are disclosed in bands.
 Save for the two key executive officers described in the table above, the Company does not have any other key management personnel.
 The Company continues to disclose remuneration in bands in order to lower the risk of competitors approaching the Company's staff.

-The Company confirms that no employee of the Group is a substantial shareholder of the Company, or an immediate family member of any Director or a substantial shareholder of the Company, and whose remuneration exceeded S\$100,000 during FY2019.
+The Company confirms that no employee of the Group is a substantial shareholder of the Company, or an immediate family member of any Director or a substantial shareholder of the Company, and whose remuneration exceeded \$\$100,000 during FY2020.